AdoshiMatamoto/adrianmatei.com/_posts/2020-08-15-ping-pong-video-list.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WqCJMuUoaPc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### How to get more spin on your serves (with Craig Bryant) - 7min
+In this video, top coach and service expert, Craig Bryant, explains how to get more spin on your serves.

+Having spinny serves will help you put your opponent under more pressure, make mistakes or give weaker return of serves.

+In the video, Craig shows how to generate spin using your forearm and wrist.
+He demonstrates how to generate backspin, sidespin and topspin and crucially how to generate MORE backspin, sidespin and topspin.

+Brush + wrist + racket speed = SPIN

+<iframe width="560" height="315" src="https://www.youtube.com/embed/JRN4q8mdwJ0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 4 killer serves to destroy your opponents (with Craig Bryant) - 12min
 In this video, top coach and service expert, Craig Bryant, explains how to do four of his best serves.